Shirley Jean Kitchens

 In addition to her church activities, Shirley enjoyed sewing for herself, her family and church, playing bridge, socializing with her many friends, traveling, reading, and being with her family.

 Shirley is survived by two daughters Marca Hiller of Wylie TX; and Kari Simmons and husband Taylor of Oklahoma City; her three grandchildren Clint Orr and wife Angie of Rogers AR; Monica Orr of Oklahoma City; and Alesa Nance and husband Trevor of Dallas TX; and four great-grandchildren Avery Orr, William and Sam Compton, and Layla Jackson.

 A Celebration of Life ceremony will be held at 2:00 p.m. on Saturday June 20, 2020 at Western Oaks Christian Church in Oklahoma City (50 people max), with burial at Memorial Park Cemetery.
 The church encourages attendees to wear masks, use hand sanitizer when entering, and will have to spread out according to CDC guidelines of sitting with household units per pew, every other pew.
 For those who are unable to attend in person, the service will be broadcast via a livestream event using this link: https://vimeo.com/426399610

-To plant a tree in memory of Shirley Jean (Ingram) Kitchens, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Shirley Jean (Ingram) Kitchens, please visit our tribute store.